VA Certificate of Eligibility

 Common Mistakes to Avoid

-Assuming a prior VA loan used up your eligibility.
-This is the most common misconception.
-If you sold the home and the loan was paid off, your entitlement was likely restored.
-If the loan is still active, you may have remaining entitlement.
-Either way, pulling the COE tells you exactly where you stand.
-Don't assume.
+This is the most common misconception we see.
+If you sold the home and paid off the loan, the VA almost certainly restored your entitlement in full.
+If the loan is still active, you may still have remaining entitlement available.
+Pulling the COE tells you exactly where you stand.
+Don’t assume.

-Waiting to get the COE before contacting a lender.
-Some veterans spend days trying to navigate VA.gov before reaching out to a lender.
+Some veterans spend days navigating VA.gov before reaching out to a lender.
 Your lender can usually pull the COE faster and flag any issues on the spot.
 Start with the lender, not the portal.

-Not confirming the funding fee exemption before closing.
-If you have a qualifying disability rating and your COE doesn't show the exemption, you'll be charged a fee you don't owe.
+If you have a qualifying disability rating and the COE doesn’t show the exemption, you’ll pay a fee you don’t owe.
 This happens when ratings change after the COE was last pulled.
-Ask your lender to verify the exemption status early in the process, not at the closing table.
+Ask your lender to verify exemption status early in the process, not at the closing table.

 Questions to Ask Your Lender

-• Can you pull my VA COE directly through the VA's system, and how long will it take?
+• Can you pull my VA COE through the VA’s online system, and how long will that take for my service history?

 • My COE shows I’ve used my VA benefit before.
 What does my remaining entitlement look like, and will I need a down payment?